 In the context of web browsing, your activity is not traced back to you or your IP address.
 You’re essentially anonymous from any virtual tracking and cannot be identified.

 An encryption protocol where parties create a public key and a private key to exchange and receive encrypted messages.
 Private keys are randomized while public keys are created through a procedure.
 Public keys are required and safely exchanged while private keys stay with the owner’s device.

-A virtual currency allowing for more anonymous transactions through a P2P (peer-to-peer) network.
+A virtual currency allows for more anonymous transactions through a P2P (peer-to-peer) network.
 This decentralized payment method can be used by customers to purchase a VPN to add an extra layer of anonymity.
 So, the VPN will not know the name and contact information through each transaction.

-A P2P (peer-to-peer) protocol used to download and share files efficiently through the internet.
+A P2P (peer-to-peer) protocol is used to download and share files efficiently through the internet.
 To access these files, BitTorrent software is needed, along with a small torrent file that contains the information on the desired contents.
 Essentially, the protocol makes downloading large files a quicker process by breaking down the downloads into smaller torrent files—generally compiled by crowdsourcing.
 Be aware, your IP address can be tracked by other downloaders, so we highly recommend using a VPN for torrenting.